 Candidates who are appearing / have appeared 10+2 examination and are awaiting results also eligible to appear in the test.
-The age of the candidate should not be more than 20 years in case of general category and 22 years in case of SC/ST and persons with disability as on 1^{st} July.
+The age of the candidate should not be more than 20 years in case of general category and 22 years in case of SC/ST and persons with disability as on 1st July.

 - 2.0 STRUCTURE OF THE PROGRAMME: The BA.LLB (Hons) Five year integrated Programme is designed, keeping in mind the objectives stated earlier and structured by including courses on various aspects of Law.
-This entails an in-depth study of core courses during the entire period of study. - 3.0 CREDIT BASED SYSTEM: The course content of individual subjects classroom lectures as well as practicals is expressed in terms of a specified number of credits.
-The number of credits assigned to a subject depends on the number of contact hours (lectures & practicals) i.e. a minimum of 60 sessions per course and each programme consists of total 240 credits including Internships.
+This entails an in-depth study of core courses in the ten semesters. - 3.0 CREDIT BASED SYSTEM: The course content of individual subjects classroom lectures as well as practicals is expressed in terms of a specified number of credits.
+The number of credits assigned to a subject depends on the number of contact hours (lectures &practicals) i.eminimum 60 sessions per course and each programme consists of total 236 credits including Internships.
 However, students doing special courses on MOOCS / SWAYAM, 1 credit will be awarded for one course certificate in each semester from 7th Semester onwards, subject to maximum of 4 credits. - 4.0 MEDIUM AND METHOD OF INSTRUCTION: The medium of instruction (including examinations and project reports) shall be English.
 The method of instruction shall comprise of class room lectures, guest lectures, presentations, seminars, chamber visits, court visits, moot courts, case law presentations, mediation/counseling, internship, etc.,